-The recent, rapid and extensive evolution in the technological sphere has facilitated enterprises to emerge with business models that has enabled them to shift their profits to low or no tax jurisdictions.
-These business structures have consistently found ways to remain out of the ambit of global tax system.
-The fundamental reliance on the elements of nexus based rules along with the profit allocation rules based on arm’s length principle for tax determination and collection.
-The Organisation for Economic Co-operation and development (OECD) has been continuously striving to develop a framework to tax this emerging digital economy.
-In line with the OECD’s recommendations, India vide its Finance Act 2016 introduced an equalisation levy of 6%.
+The recent, rapid and extensive evolution in the technological sphere facilitates enterprises to emerge with business models.
+This has enabled them to shift their profits to low or no-tax jurisdictions.
+These business structures have consistently found ways to remain out of the ambit of the global tax system.
+The fundamental reliance on the profit allocation rules based on the arm’s length principle for tax determination and collection.
+The Organisation for Economic Co-operation and Development (OECD) is developing a framework to tax this emerging digital economy.
+Therefore in line with the OECD’s recommendations, India vides its Finance Act 2016 introduced an equalisation levy of 6%.

-Inception of Equalisation Levy as it was introduced in first time in Finance Act 2016
+The inception of the Equalisation Levy was introduced for the first time in the Finance Act of 2016

 - A resident carrying on business or profession or,